-Exoskeleton: The intelligent solution for minimizing workloads in logistics?
+Exoskeleton: the intelligent solution for minimizing workloads in logistics?

-Definition of exoskeleton: The external support skeleton for physically active people
+Definition of exoskeleton: the external support skeleton for physically active people

 One example: so-called orthoses.
 Orthoses, i.e. splints for the purpose of stabilizing or relieving certain parts of the body, are an important tool for therapy and regeneration in medicine.
 Further developed orthoses with special focal points then correspond most closely to an exoskeleton.